 Collection and use of non-personal data

-Non-personal data is data which can never be used to identify an individual.
-We may collection information regarding customer activities on our various portals.
+Non-personal data is data that can never be used to identify an individual.
+We may collect information regarding customer activities on our various portals.
 This aggregated information is used in research, analysis, to improve and monitor products and for various promotional schemes.
 It may be shared in aggregated, non-personal form with third party to enhance customer experience, products offering or services.

 Cookies and other technologies